Interviewing Carrie Luxem — the Restaurant Human Resources Expert

 I had the opportunity to interview Carrie Luxem, the Restaurant Human Resources Expert.

 For a bit of context, i was introduced to Carrie Luxem by Sialo Khan, who forms part of Carrie’s team.
-I am really grateful to have been able to come across these two wonderful people.
+I am really grateful to have come across these two wonderful people.
 Regarding Carrie, i was particularly impressed by her ability to transfer her enthusiasm to other people.
 Her positive energy is contagious.
 She has an amazing vision for her team and herself.
 She is a true leader who challenges the status quo by working hard each day and she leads by example.
 In this interview we discussed the following topics:

 - Carrie Luxem’s background